Semicolonstartingtexts/conversationhubstandards/outline.md

 Declaring System Commands

-Focus and.../focus..., Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Untrack…
+Focus on..., Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Untrack…

 Communication System Commands